Skip to content

 Columns Layout

-render_cols_layout_svg(items: List[LayoutItem], executor: Executor, variables: VariableValues, available_width: float, available_height: float, gap: float, background: Optional[str] = None, theme: Optional[str] = None) -> str
+render_cols_layout(items: list[LayoutItem], executor: Executor, variables: VariableValues, available_width: float, available_height: float, gap: float, background: str | None = None, theme: str | None = None) -> LayoutResult

-Render items in horizontal distribution as SVG.
+Render items in horizontal distribution.

 Trusts the normalizer for all sizing.
 Uses pre-calculated item.x, item.width, and item.height values.